Chillu1/ModiBuff/README.md

 ### Stack

+Then there's
-Then there's `Stack(WhenStackEffect whenStackEffect, int maxStacks, int everyXStacks)`.
+`Stack(WhenStackEffect whenStackEffect, int maxStacks, int everyXStacks, float singleStackTime, float independentStackTime)`.
 It's used for tracking how many times the modifier has been re-added to the unit, or other stacking logic.

 `WhenStackEffect` tells the modifier when the stack action should be triggered: Always, OnMaxStacks, EveryXStacks, etc.
+`MaxStacks` limits on how many stacks the modifier can have.
+`EveryXStacks` makes it possible to trigger the stack action every X stacks.
+`SingleStackTime` adds a single stack timer, that will remove and revert all stacks after X seconds.
+Unless refreshed through a stack action.
+`IndependentStackTime` adds a stack timer for each stack, that will remove and revert a single stack every X seconds.
+Independent stacks are non-refreshable.

-`StackEffectType` tells the effect what to do when the stack action is triggered:
-Trigger it's effect, add to it's effect, or both or all, etc.
+Most stack effects also have a `StackEffectType` parameter, that tells the effect what to do when the stack action is triggered.
+It can triggers the effect, add some kind of value to the effect, or other custom logic.

 In this example we deal 5 damage every 1 second, but each time we add the modifier, we add 2 damage to the effect.
 Resulting in 7 damage every 1 second with 1 stack.
 9 with 2 stacks, etc.